 New Zealand Government offers Prime Minister Scholarships for New Zealand students which are administered by Education New Zealand to study or research in Asia.
-The studentships are awarded to individuals and covers costs relating to study or research in Asia.
+Scholarships are awarded to individuals and covers costs relating to study or research in Asia.

 The scholarship’s aim to strengthen New Zealand’s ability to engage with key Asian trading partners and increase international understanding of the strength and quality of New Zealand’s education system.

-The Prime Minister’s funding for Asia (PMSA) is a new initiative by the government to provide support for New Zealand students to experience study in Asia.
+The Prime Minister’s Scholarship for Asia (PMSA) is a new initiative by the government to provide support for New Zealand students to experience study in Asia.

 - Application Deadline: 30th Aug (round 1) and 30th March (round 2)

-- Course Level: The studentships are available to undertake at least 6 weeks up to a maximum of 2 years of study or research in Asia.
+- Course Level: Scholarships are available to undertake at least 6 weeks up to a maximum of 2 years of study or research in Asia.

-- Study Subject: The studentships are awarded for programs that demonstrably linked to New Zealand’s trade or economic agenda in Asia.
+- Study Subject: Scholarships are awarded for programs that demonstrably linked to New Zealand’s trade or economic agenda in Asia.

 - Nationality: Students of New Zealand

-- The award can be taken in Approved destinations are ASEAN countries such as Thailand, Cambodia, Myanmar, Laos, Philippines, Malaysia, Vietnam, Singapore, Indonesia and Brunei Darussalam, as well as China, Japan, Korea, Taiwan, India, and Sri Lanka.
+- Scholarship can be taken in Approved destinations are ASEAN countries such as Thailand, Cambodia, Myanmar, Laos, Philippines, Malaysia, Vietnam, Singapore, Indonesia and Brunei Darussalam, as well as China, Japan, Korea, Taiwan, India, and Sri Lanka.

 - Eligible Countries: Students of New Zealand can apply for these Prime Minister scholarships.